 DAVIESS CO., Ky.
-(WFIE) - On Tuesday, February 2, Masonville residents will go to the polls to decide whether alcohol can be sold in their area.
+(WFIE) - In Daviess County, Masonville residents voted on whether alcohol can be sold in their area.

 The petitioner for this Election is Pinakin Patel, owner of Masonville Food Center.

-Being that there is no executive order in place for any current Election, the Wet/ Dry Election in February will be conducted under the normal Election Process.
+Being that there is no executive order in place for any current Election, the Wet/ Dry Election was conducted under the normal Election Process.